JoshuaPlacidi/Free-Agent-Challenge/README.md

-# free-agent-task
+# Free Agent Task

-My submission for the Free Agent task 2021.
+Task: classify bank transactions using their natural language descriptions.

 I have used BERT to implement a model capable of classifying finance transaction records using their text descriptions as input.
 The model achieves an accuracy of 85.72%.